 In the face of adversity, especially in small and coastal counties like ours, grass roots, community-based organizations like Grey Bears are the secret to recycling success.
 In fact, it’s important to remain optimistic about recycling because real change is afoot.

-Grey Bears decades-long stewardship in reuse and recycling was recently rewarded with a new 4-year County contract to operate the drive-through recycling centers at the Buena Vista Landfill and Ben Lomond Transfer Station, and for paper pick-up at County offices.
+Grey Bears has contracted with the County to operate the drive-through recycling centers at the Buena Vista Landfill and Ben Lomond Transfer Station, and for paper pick-up at County offices.
 Grey Bears will continue to accept recycling materials plus e-waste (TVs, monitors, computers, electronics) and EPS (Styrofoam) at its mid-county Chanticleer Reuse Campus.

 The biggest advantage of bringing your clean, source-separated recycling materials to one of the three Grey Bears recycling centers is to ensure that 99% of that material will be recycled and not end up in the landfill – or worse.

 “We are excited to expand our recycling operations to the San Lorenzo Valley,” says Tim Brattan, Grey Bears Executive Director.
 “We’re very grateful to the staff and Board of the Valley Women’s Club (VWC) for helping to make it a seamless transition.”

-Three current VWC employees will be retained so the site will continue to run with the same care and environmental standards.
+Three current VWC employees have been retained so the site will continue to run with the same care and environmental standards.
 Grey Bears will also accept some items VWC is not currently accepting, including white, colored and shredded paper.